prabinKh/classic-games-collection/README.md

 # 🎮 Tic Tac Toe Game

-A fun, responsive, and interactive Tic Tac Toe (XO) game built with HTML, CSS, and vanilla JavaScript.
+A fun, responsive, and interactive Tic Tac Toe (XO) game built with HTML, CSS, and JavaScript.

 ---